 A summary of the policy requirements is provided below.
-Students and families with questions regarding the residency policy should contact the Office of Student Accounts at email@example.com.
+Students and families with questions regarding the residency policy should contact the Office of Student Financial Services at email@example.com.

 Students who are currently charged at the non-resident rate, and wish to be considered for resident tuition should review the eligibility requirements, and complete a residency application if they feel they are eligible.
-If you have extenuating circumstances that prevent you from meeting this deadline, you must contact the Office of Student Accounts in advance of the deadline.
+Applications received after the posted deadlines will be reviewed for the following semester.

 Residency Application Deadline Dates: